 In New York City, 84 percent of the participants in AT&T, CitiGroup, MasterCard and Nokia's pilot study said they'd like to keep using the Nokia phones.
 So while it's uncertain how soon the Wireless Wallet and similar cell phones will reach store shelves, some customers will be waiting [source: Laptop].

-For lots more information about cellular electronic payments and related topics, see the links on the next page.
+For lots more information about cellular electronic payments and related topics, see the links below.